netdata/netdata/libnetdata/config/README.md

 So, we did this:

-1. No configuration is required to run netdata
+1. No configuration is required to run Netdata
 2. There are plenty of options to tweak
 3. There is minimal documentation (or no at all)